jarpatus/asuswrt_scripts/README.md

 # Install entware on stock Asuswrt firmware
 Usually Asuswrt-Merlin firmware is used when customizing Asus routers (you really should use it) but if for reason or another you want to stay stock but still use entware, it is possible.
-There are guides out there which do utilize script_usbmount setting in nvram to run custom script on USB mount but it is possible to do it without nvram so you can plug USB stick to factory resetted router and it just works.
-Or it is possible to use nvram but simpler scripts than usual.
+There are guides out there which do utilize script_usbmount setting in nvram to run custom script on USB mount but it is possible to do it without nvram so you can plug USB stick to factory resetted router and it just works (or it is possible to use nvram but simpler scripts than usual but then factory resetted device won't work anymore).

 # Compatibility
 Tested with RT-AC86U.